-Future sales and issuances of equity or debt securities could result in dilution to our stockholders, impose restrictions or limitations on our business and could cause our stock price to fall.
+Future sales and issuances of equity securities could result in dilution to our stockholders, impose restrictions or limitations on our business and could cause our stock price to fall.

-We will need additional capital in the future to continue our planned operations, and we may seek additional funding through a combination of equity offerings, debt financings, government or other third-party funding and other collaborations, strategic alliances and licensing arrangements.
-For example, in April 2019, we entered into a securities purchase agreement and sold 660,154 shares of our common stock.
-The shares of common stock were sold in a registered direct offering at a purchase price of \$7.57 per share for gross proceeds of approximately \$5.0 million.
+We will need additional capital in the future to continue our planned operations, and we may seek additional funding through a combination of equity offerings, debt, grant funding, collaborations, strategic partnerships and/or licensing arrangements.
+For example, in February 2020, we completed an underwritten follow-on public offering of 4,235,294 shares of our common stock at a price to the public of \$4.25 per share and in March 2020, the underwriters fully exercised their option to purchase additional shares for the issuance of an additional 635,294 shares of common stock which resulted in total offering gross proceeds of approximately \$20.7 million, before deducting underwriting discounts, commissions and offering expenses payable by us.
 These financing activities may have an adverse effect on our stockholders' rights, the market price of our common stock and on our operations, and may require us to relinquish rights to some of our technologies, intellectual property or product candidates, issue additional equity or debt securities, or otherwise agree to terms unfavorable to us.
-Any future debt financings may impose restrictive covenants or otherwise adversely affect the holdings or the rights of our stockholders, and any equity financings will be dilutive to our stockholders.
-Furthermore, additional equity or debt financing might not be available to us on reasonable terms, if at all.

-In June 2016, we entered into a sales agreement with Cowen and Company, LLC (Cowen) for at the market offerings (ATM Offering Program), under which we were able to sell shares of our common stock having an aggregate offering price of up to \$35.0 million from time to time.
-In April 2019, we suspended and terminated the prospectus supplement and in May 2019, we terminated the ATM Offering Program with Cowen.
-Under the ATM Offering Program with Cowen, we sold an aggregate of 243,393 shares of common stock at an average price of \$7.88 per common share for net proceeds of \$1.8 million.
-In May 2019, we entered into a sales agreement with H.C.
-Wainwright & Co., LLC (Wainwright) to create an ATM Offering Program under which we may offer and sell shares of our common stock having an aggregate offering price of up to \$10.0 million.
-Wainwright is entitled to a commission at a fixed commission rate equal to 3% of the gross proceeds.
-Under the ATM Offering Program with Wainwright, we have sold an aggregate of 611,687 shares of common stock at an average price of \$5.43 per common share for net proceeds of \$3.0 million.
+Additionally, in May 2019, we entered into a sales agreement with Wainwright for an ATM Offering Program under which we may offer and sell shares of our common stock having an aggregate offering price of up to \$10.0 million.
+Wainwright is entitled to a commission at a fixed rate equal to 3% of the gross proceeds.
+Under the ATM Offering Program, during 2019, we had sold an aggregate of 611,687 shares of common stock at an average price of \$5.43 per share for net proceeds of approximately \$3.0 million.
+We did not utilize the ATM Offering Program during the three months ended March 31, 2020.